 Parks across the U.S. National Park System are already experiencing climate change.
 Changes in phenology – the timing of seasonal biological events (e.g., leaf-out, flowering, migration, and reproduction) – constitute one of the most immediate and easily observed responses to climate change.
-Changes in phenology are important to park managers because the timing of many activities depends on the timing of these biological events.
+Changes in phenology are important to park managers because the timing of many activities depends on when these biological events occur.
 Management activities that need to be carefully timed include treating invasive species, operating visitor facilities, and scheduling seasonal events like flower and animal viewing.
 Studies have shown that most parks have already experienced warming that exceeds that experienced during the 20th century, but we don’t know how this may have affected the timing of flowering and other phenological events.

-To evaluate changes in phenology, NPS evaluated the recent timing of spring onset (past 10-30 years) in 276 US natural resource parks relative to their historical ranges of variability (1901 – 2012).
+To evaluate changes in phenology, NPS evaluated the timing of spring onset (past 10-30 years) in 276 US natural resource parks relative to their historical ranges of variability (1901 – 2012).
 The study was a collaborative effort with the USGS, USA National Phenology Network, Cornell University, University of Arizona, Schoodic Institute, and the University of Wisconsin-Milwaukee.